Vivid Trace 1.4 Glossary

 direction, or are intrinsic to the JQL function.

-effective issue link types noun The effective issue link types control which issue link types are followed during the search process, and can be calculated by supplying the JQL function parameter
+effective issue link types noun The effective issue link types control which issue link types are followed during the search process.
+Can be calculated by supplying the JQL function parameter

 Graph Traversal Time Limit noun The Graph Traversal Time Limit is a breaker-switch that limits the amount of time that the Jira server will spend on searching for related issues and accumulating their information, to minimize people's time waiting for responses and decrease server load.